 Activity Diagram

 Auditing

 Getting to know Auditing

 Introducing Auditing

 The Auditing feature can keep track of the changes to Requirements including what was changed, when it was changed and by whom.
 Auditing is by default disabled and must be enabled before the changes to requirements will be recorded.
 Once enabled it is a passive tool that silently records the changes to elements.
-It does not replace version control or baselines and in contradistinction to these tools it can not be used to return to a previous state of the model.
+It does not replace Version Control or Baselines and in contrast to these tools it can not be used to return to a previous state of the model.
 Change management, governance and quality control are all aided by the use of Auditing.

 Where to find Auditing

+Ribbon: Configure > Model > Auditing

 Use of Auditing

 Auditing can be used to track what was changed in a model, who changed it and when.
 There are a number of modes and a repository administrator can use the settings to specify what is recorded in the audit.
 While a baseline can be used to show the difference between a model and a snapshot at a point in time, the Auditing tool records each individual change; it can not, however, be used to revert to a previous state.

 Options for Auditing

 There is a wide range of settings to configure auditing, starting with enabling or disabling the settings that determine which elements have an audit trail and the level of detail recorded.
 Audit logs can be exported from the repository to increase performance.

-Learn more about Auditing
+Learn more about

 Auditing

+Auditing

 Balanced Scorecard

-Getting to know the Balanced Scorecard

-Introducing the Balanced Scorecard

 Balanced Scorecard is a strategic diagram that allows a balanced approach to performance measures to be modeled.
-The diagram can be created from a Pattern that adds and connects the four perspectives: Financial, Customer, Internal Business Process, Learning and Growth.
+The diagram can be created from a Pattern that adds and connects the four perspectives: Financial, Customer, Internal Business Process, and Learning and Growth.
 Most organizations of any appreciable size will be using some type of Balanced Scorecard approach to align business activities to the vision and strategy of the organization, to monitor performance against strategic goals and to improve communication.
 The Balanced Scorecard diagram is part of a set of strategic diagrams that allow many aspects of an organization's business to be modeled.